hhangular/pdfjs/src/assets/markdowns/homepage.md

 # pdfjs

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

-It's a collection of modules for angular 6x
+It's a collection of modules for angular 8x

 ## Modules
   - pdfjs-box : pdf viewer

-###pdfjs-box
+### pdfjs-box

-pdfjs-box is implementation of pdfjs-box for angular 2x.
+pdfjs-box is implementation of pdfjs-box for angular 8x.
 It contains some components for use easily the [mozilla pdf viewer pdfjs](https://github.com/mozilla/pdf.js).

 ### dependencies
   - pdfjs-dist